pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 .. literalinclude:: github-actions-ci-cd-sample/publish-to-test-pypi.yml
    :language: yaml
    :start-after: runs-on:
-   :end-before: Install pep517
+   :end-before: Install build

 This will download your repository into the CI runner and then install and activate Python 3.7.

 And now we can build dists from source.
-In this example, we'll use ``pep517`` package, assuming that your project has a ``pyproject.toml`` properly set up (see :pep:`517`/:pep:`518`).
+In this example, we'll use ``build`` package, assuming that your project has a ``pyproject.toml`` properly set up (see :pep:`517`/:pep:`518`).